Lucia's Blog: 2022-06-26

 “You then, my son, be strong in the grace that is in Christ Jesus.”

 Notice how Paul starts this chapter.
 “You then.”
 Paul is calling Timothy to pay careful attention.
 Paul was always concerned about the church's future and Timothy's well-being.
 He called him “my son,” showing his deep affection for Timothy, his beloved disciple.
 He urged Timothy to be strong in the Grace of God.
 He wanted Timothy to be strengthened.
 The source of that strength was not in Timothy.
 Why?
-Because Paul did not ask Timothy, “be strong by believing in yourself.”
+Paul did not ask Timothy to “be strong by believing in yourself.”
 He did not say, “be strong for me, son.”
-He said, “be strong in the grace.”
+He said, “Be strong in the grace.”
 The source of our strength is in God’s Grace.
 The source of that Grace is in Christ Jesus.
 So, why does Timothy need to be strong?
 How can he be strong?
 Paul answered these two questions in verses 2-7 of our context.
 He used earthly and spiritual examples in verses 8-13 of 2 Timothy 2.

-In verse 2, Paul stated,
+In verse 2, Paul states,

 “And what you have heard from me in the presence of many witnesses entrust to faithful men, who will be able to teach others also”

 This is one of the reasons why Timothy had to be strong.
-He had to carry on God’s Message, the Gospel, and was commanded to lead the church in the presence of many witnesses.
+He had to carry on God’s Message, the Gospel and was commanded to lead the church in the presence of many witnesses.
 Paul charged Timothy with the task of passing on the teachings of the Gospel to faithful men who were qualified to teach.
 I am sure it was hard to find faithful men to teach since, apparently, many had deserted Paul.
 These faithful men had to be blameless, without reproach, men who were not living in sin but striving to lead holy lives.

 It takes a lot of strength to disciple people.
 It takes strength to carry on the Gospel Message.
 Timothy had to study to show himself as one approved, even when it seemed that those he was teaching weren’t getting it.
 Perhaps sometimes, only 3 people would show upMany get discouraged when nobody shows up for a Bible class.
 But thank God for their faithfulness.
-Thank God for those preachers and teachers who are always faithful to preparing and leading a Bible study.
+Thank God for those preachers and teachers who are always faithful in preparing and leading a Bible study.
 In doing this, they are passing on the Gospel Message to others.
 And though the work is not easy, they can draw strength from the Grace of God that is in Christ Jesus!

 “Share in suffering as a good soldier of Christ Jesus.”

 One thing I know for sure is that there will be suffering along the way.
 Paul used the metaphor of a good soldier of Christ to indicate that we are in a war.
-Our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world, and against the spiritual forces of evil in the heavenly realms (Eph 6:12).
+Our struggle is not against flesh and blood but against the rulers, against the authorities, against the powers of this dark world, and against the spiritual forces of evil in the heavenly realms (Eph 6:12).
 Satan is real.
 Evil is real!
 These are the forces behind this world’s suffering.
 However, our Lord Jesus is fighting against it all, not with worldly weapons, but with His Word, His Gospel Message.

 In 2 Timothy 2:4-6, Paul uses 3 metaphors: the good soldier, the athlete, and the hardworking farmer, to teach Timothy and us about perseverance and how to be strengthened by the Grace of God.
 The metaphor is intended to help us not allow anything to hinder our faith and service to God.
 Sin, greed, and unbelief can cause us to fall away.
 Notice verse 4

-“No soldier gets entangled in civilian pursuits, since his aim is to please the one who enlisted him.”
+“No soldier gets entangled in civilian pursuits since his aim is to please the one who enlisted him.”

 Paul may have been chained to a Roman soldier while in prison and would have noticed his discipline and obedience to commands.
 You see, a Roman soldier was not allowed to get involved in running a business or a farm during his active service.
 Why?
 Because getting involved would affect his ability to be a good soldier and carry out his commands.
-Instead, a good soldier knows that his main objective is to please his commanding officer.
+Instead, a good soldier knows his main objective is to please his commanding officer.
 To Timothy, that meant he must give his whole time and effort to leading the church and not forsake his duty with other distractions that would take his focus off his primary goal.
 The good soldier makes every effort to please his commanding officer, and our Commanding Officer is Christ himself.

-Through the example of the soldier, the athlete, and the farmer, we can see how we may be strengthened in the Grace that is in Jesus Christ.
+Through the example of the soldier, the athlete, and the farmer, we can see how we may be strengthened by the Grace that is in Jesus Christ.
 Notice that all of these activities require effort or endeavorStrength does not come passively but comes to us as we faithfully serve the Lord.
 We become stronger by the Grace of God as we invest time and work.
-Jesus gives us strength to make the effort.
+Jesus gives us the strength to make the effort.
 Remember that Jesus is the source of our strength.
-So, what is the Grace of God in each of our three examples (the soldier, the athlete, and the hardworking farmer)?
+So, what is the Grace of God in our three examples (the soldier, the athlete, and the hardworking farmer)?

 1. For the soldier, it is the pleasure of pleasing his commanding officer.